mattrussi/gitlab-com-runbooks/docs/patroni/pg_repack.md

 [gitlab-pgrepack](https://gitlab.com/gitlab-com/gl-infra/gitlab-pgrepack.git) is a helper tool for running pg_repack in Gitlab eenvironments.

+## Why pgRepack?
+Most solutions to deal with bloat (vacuum, reindex, vacuum full, cluster) are blocking actions.
+PgRepack provides a solution with minimal locking activity.

 ## Prerequisites

 - Request an auth token for Grafana annotations and modify `auth_key` accordingly.